Include data

 Untitled

-When you create an assistant, try different options to check which one suits you best!
+When you create an agent, try different options to check which one suits you best!